rinja-rs/rinja/book/src/performance.md

 ## Rendering Performance

-When rendering a rinja template, you should prefer the methods
+When rendering an askama template, you should prefer the methods

 * [`.render()`] (to render the content into a new string),
 * [`.render_into()`] (to render the content into an [`fmt::Write`] object, e.g. [`String`]) or